tel/old-blog/_posts/2014-08-08-six_points_about_type_safety.md

 ### Type safety need not be absolute in practical languages.

-Oftentimes a majority of core primitives are amenable to some brand of static analysis and that analysis is type safe with repect to them, but then the language also includes a few "extra features" which have exotic, potentially dangerous dynamics.
+Oftentimes a majority of core primitives are amenable to some brand of static analysis and that analysis is type safe with respect to them, but then the language also includes a few "extra features" which have exotic, potentially dangerous dynamics.